Moorea Seal: Life and career

 Seal grew up in England and moved to Nevada City, California when she was eight years old.
 She graduated from Seattle Pacific University in 2009 with a degree in Illustration and was awarded GOLD Alumna of the Year in 2017.
 Seal was an early user of Pinterest and has been featured as one of their business success stories.
 Seal began her self made career by blogging in 2009.
-Her first small business, a handmade jewelry line, was sustained from 2010-2013.
+Her first small business, a handmade jewelry line, was sustained from 2010 to 2013.
 Her online retail store, featuring her own work and product from over 40 designers, opened in July 2013, with a physical location opening in May 2014.
 She subsequently signed a two-book deal with Sasquatch Books.
-Her journal The 52 Lists Project went viral and between 2015-2021, Seal has published 12 books, journals and paper goods with over 1.2 million copies sold.
+Her journal The 52 Lists Project went viral and between 2015 and 2021, Seal has published 12 books, journals and paper goods with over 1.2 million copies sold.
 The Moorea Seal company donates 7% of their proceeds to various charities.